SamuelQuinones/nextjs-typescript-boilerplate/README.md

 ## Slight Changes to the Base

-This boilerplate is as **bare-bones as possible**.
-It includes the stock NextJS defaults with some slight modificaions:
+This boilerplate is as close to a default `create-next-app` as possible.
+In addition to the additions described in detail further down, I've also made some slight modifications to the base template:

-- Makes use of a `src` directory to keep things clean and orderly
+- Made use of a `src` directory to keep things clean and orderly
-- makes use of an `assets` directory to house things like styles, fonts, and possibly theme configurations
+- Made use of an `assets` directory to house things like styles, fonts, and possibly theme configurations
 - The `globals.css` file has been changed to a `globals.scss` file
-- Typescript strict mode is enabled by default
 - All `.js` files have been converted into `.ts` or `.tsx` files accordingly - because this _is_ using Typescript.
 - Added `sass` to compile scss files without any additional configuration - switched from `node-sass` to the dart version.